yiu31802/icsme2016/README.md

-# Data used for our papaer at ICSME 2016
+# Data used for our paper at ICSME 2016

 ## Paper info